Deducteam/isabelle_dedukti/README.md

 ## How to make Isabelle record proofs?

-Isabelle theories are defined within Isabelle [sessions](https://isabelle.in.tum.de/website-Isabelle2021-1/dist/library/Doc/System/Sessions.html), and sessions must be defined in a file named `ROOT`.
+Isabelle theories are defined within [sessions](https://isabelle.in.tum.de/website-Isabelle2021-1/dist/library/Doc/System/Sessions.html) that must be defined in a file named `ROOT`.
 A session can extend another session.

 To export proofs from Isabelle so that they can be translated to Dedukti or Lambdapi afterwards, users need to use the following options in the definition of their sessions: